 In Yoast SEO 8.0 you’ve met with the Yoast SEO Gutenberg sidebar.
 Since the 8.1 release, you can see the snippet preview in action in this sidebar.
 These are our first step of integrating Yoast SEO with Gutenberg.
 But there is more to come.
 Shortly, we’ll also introduce a whole new concept: Yoast SEO content blocks.
-In this interview with our CEO Joost and CTO Omar, we explore content blocks: What are they?
+In this interview with our founder Joost and (then) CTO Omar, we explore content blocks: What are they?
 What do they have to do with SEO?
 And what are Yoast’s plans with blocks?
 Let’s go!

 Q. We’ve heard the term content blocks often lately.
 Can you explain what those blocks are?